RodZill4/material-maker/material_maker/doc/user_interface_paint_panel.rst

 also show the patten on the whole view (which can be useful with Pattern and UV pattern brushes).

+.. |button_paint_engine| image:: images/button_paint_engine.png
+.. |button_freehand| image:: images/button_freehand.png
+.. |button_freehand_line| image:: images/button_freehand_line.png
+.. |button_line| image:: images/button_line.png
+.. |button_stamp| image:: images/button_stamp.png
+.. |button_pick_color| image:: images/button_pick_color.png
+.. |button_fill| image:: images/button_fill.png
+.. |button_eraser| image:: images/button_eraser.png
+.. |button_mask_selector| image:: images/button_mask_selector.png

 In the top left corner of the paint subpanel, buttons can be used to select a painting tool.
 The available tools are:

+* The painting engine selector |button_paint_engine|, that can be used to switch to one of the following painting engines:

+  * The View space painting engine, that projects the brush into the current view.
+This engine paints correctly across seams, but since it is aligned to the view, the result will be stretched where the painted surface is not perpendicular to the view.
+  * The texture space painting engine, that paints directly in texture space.
+    This engine is view independent and does not distort of stretch the result, but cannot paint across seams.
+Also make sure you see the whole brush before painting, to avoid painting on UV islands that are not currently visible.

-* A freehand painting tool, that directly applies the brush
+* A freehand painting tool |button_freehand|, that directly applies the brush to the painted surface

-* A freehand line tool, that draws line following the mouse cursors movement
+* A freehand line tool |button_freehand_line|, that paints a line following the mouse cursors movement

-* A line tool, that draws straight lines
+* A line tool |button_line|, that draws straight lines

+* A stamp tool |button_stamp| that allows to place the center of the stamp by pressing the mouse button, then adjust its orientation and size before releasing the button

+* A color picker tool |button_pick_color|, that can be used to pick colors from the painted model and modify the current brush if it is compatible (for example the Uniform brush)

-* A fill tool (pressing this button will directly fill the current layer using the current brush, or erase it if the eraser mode is active)
+* A fill tool |button_fill| ; pressing this button will directly fill the current layer using the current brush, or erase it if the eraser mode is active.
+Only channels that arte active in the brush are affected

-* An eraser mode, that applies to all aforementionned tools
+* An eraser mode |button_eraser|, that applies to all painting tools

+* A mask selector |button_mask_selector| that will show a dialog that can configure the painting mask using an ID map

 In the top right corner, common brush parameters such as size, hardness, opacity and spacing can be modified.